 About ABC Law Centers

-cerebral palsy (CP) was established to focus exclusively on cerebral palsy (CP) cases.
+ABC Law Centers was established to focus exclusively on birth injury cases.
 A “birth injury” is any type of harm to a baby that occurs just before, during, or after birth.
-This includes issues such as cerebral palsy (CP), cerebral palsy (CP), and cerebral palsy (CP).
-While some children with birth injuries make a complete recovery, others develop disabilities such as cerebral palsy (CP) and cerebral palsy (CP).

-If you believe you may have a birth injury case for your child, please contact us today to learn more.
-We are happy to talk to you free of any obligation or charge.
-In fact, clients pay nothing throughout the entire cerebral palsy (CP) unless we win.
+If you believe you may have a case for your child, please contact us today to learn more.
+We are happy to hear your story and answer your questions free of any obligation or charge, even if you decide not to pursue a legal case with us.
+If you do, you would pay nothing throughout the entire legal process unless we win.